-Receiving our 4 Star Award for our first trade stand at Malvern Flower show last year.
+Receiving our 4 Star Award for our first trade stand at Malvern Flower show in 2019.
 This was the first time we had exhibited, up against seasonal pros but it proved that our hard work and determination to make the stand look it’s best work.
 It was also lovely to have recognition for all our hard work.

 5. If you could share one piece of wisdom about starting a new business, what would it be?

 You can never do enough research, even if you think you have, you probably haven’t done enough.
 Researching is not just done online, but also by networking, reading books, building relationships with fellow business owners and more.
 We would also recommend starting small and building up organically, to test the water so to speak!

 6. Finally, can you share any future plans for Touch of Tweed?

 We would love to..
 In 2018/19 we had just 2 products to our name.
 By the end of 2020, we will have 17 products covering ladies and men’s wear, accessories, and pieces for the home.
 By 2021 we will have nearly doubled that and by 2022 more again.
 This sounds like a lot, and it is, but they are all carefully thought out items that will build on several ranges but keeping in-line with our three core values.
 We can’t wait to share more with you soon.